shaybogomoltz/BRITNZ/README.md

 # IT_BR_NZ

-Mission: To connect Brazilians that work with IT at NZ and help those who want to be one.
+Mission: To connect Brazilians that work with IT at NZ and help those who want to become one.

 So far we got those sections:<br />
 - [Linkedin profile of IT recruiters](/Linkedin_profile_of_IT_recruiters.md)<br />